MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

   Instead of repeating code or manual activities when a new subscription is created, the `DeployIfNotExists` policy definition automatically deploys and configures them for you.

-## What if we cannot or are not yet ready to utilize DeployIfNotExists (DINE) policies?
+## What if we can't or aren't yet ready to utilize DeployIfNotExists (DINE) policies?

-We have a dedicated page that walks through the various phases and options you have to either "disable" DINE policies or use our 3 phase approach to adopt them over time within your environment.
+We have a dedicated page that walks through the various phases and options you have to either "disable" DINE policies or use our three phase approach to adopt them over time within your environment.

 See the guidance [Adopting policy driven guardrails](./dine-guidance.md)